smartcommunitylab/AAC-Org/server/README.md

 In the **API Access** tab, grant all permissions under `Basic profile service` and under `Role Management Service` and save the app.

-Finally, all users that will be administrators of Organization Manager, as well as all organization owners, need the following role: `apimanager/carbon.super:profilemanager`.
+Finally, all users that will be administrators of Org-Manager, as well as all organization owners, need the following role: `apimanager/carbon.super:profilemanager`.

 To create the `apimanager/carbon.super` space, access the **Space Owners** menu, choose `apimanager` as **Parent Space** and click on **NEW USER**.
 Insert the **Username**, insert `carbon.super` under **New spaces** and click **ADD**.
 Click **UPDATE** to create this space.

-Now that the space has been created, all users who will be administrators of Organization Manager, or owners of an organization, need the `profilemanager` role within this space.
+Now that the space has been created, all users who will be administrators of Org-Manager, or owners of an organization, need the `profilemanager` role within this space.

 Access the **User Roles** menu, pick `apimanager/carbon.super` as **Role Context**, and then, for each user, click **NEW USER**, insert the **Username**, insert `profilemanager` as **New role**, click **ADD** and then **UPDATE**.